pekim/freetype/README.md

 - Where there are a pair of fields with a count and a pointer to an array, they will not be exported.
   Instead a method that returns a slice is exported.
 - Fields that are a pointer to a zero-terminated string are not exported.
-  An exported method with the same name returns a Go string.
+  Instead there will be an exported method with the same name, and it will return a Go string.

 ### types